 5.4.1 If the unit delegation includes two (2) or more senators, the delegation shall designate the proxy.
 If the delegation contains only one senator, that unit shall conduct a special election to select a long-term proxy.

 5.4.2 In the case of at-large senators, the Faculty Senate Executive Committee shall designate a long-term proxy with input from the Senator requesting the proxy and special consideration given to the results of the most recent at-large election.

 5.4.3 Any senator may request the designation of a long-term proxy so long as the time during which the senator will be unavailable does not extend beyond one year and that a definite date of return is indicated on the written notice to the Secretary of the Senate.

-6.2.1 As compensation for the duties of this positon, the Chair of the Senate will receive a $5000 stipend for the academic year, a six unit release for the Fall term, a six unit release for Spring term, and a $3000 summer stipend.
+6.2.1 As compensation for the duties of this position, the Chair of the Senate will receive a $8,000 stipend for the academic year, a six-unit course release for the Fall term, and a six-unit course release for Spring term.
 The Chair will be expected to attend meetings and conduct some business in the summer months.

 6.8 Members of the Faculty Senate Executive Committee may not appoint proxies to Faculty Senate Executive Committee meetings; however, votes may be submitted in absentia.

 6.9 The number of consecutive terms that an individual may serve as Chair shall be limited to two; no term limits shall be imposed on the remaining offices of the Faculty Senate Executive Committee.